I Bought My New Home, Fingers Crossed, having No Job!

 It was about 3:15.
 Fifteen minutes to go before I ended that job.
 I was sitting at my desk watching the clock and talking with one of the other programmers when my phone rang.
 It was the mortgage company re-verifying I was working there.

-I passed the phone to another programmer like they wanted and he verified I was working there.
+I passed the phone to another programmer like they wanted.
+He verified I was working there.
 Strange they would call me and not personnel.

-I was shocked and happy at the same time.
+I was saved by the bell and shocked and happy at the same time.
 Now it was the matter of a possible final verification before actually funding my loan.

-If you’ve ever had a home loan you know it is not unusual for the mortgage company or bank to find some little thing on your credit record and have you correct it before they will fund the loan.
+If you’ve ever had a home loan you know it is not unusual for the mortgage company or bank to find some little thing on your credit record.
+You have to correct it before they will fund the loan.
 I had my fingers crossed at that point that it wouldn’t happen with this mortgage company.

 We had practically given up on the house, since even if I otherwise qualified a single last call to my previous contract employer would disqualify me from getting the loan since I was no longer working there.
 Another week or two went by, still I hadn’t found a contract.